Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 * Enter duet3.local or your SBC IP address and select ssh.
 ![sbc_setup_07.png](/manual/configuration/sbc_setup_07.png)

-* Agree to the security alert - its Putty Saying it has never connected to this SSH server before.
+* Agree to the security alert - it is Putty Saying it has never connected to this SSH server before.
 * Login with username “pi” and password “raspberry”

 Under **macOS and Linux** the "ssh" program is accessible from the command line. [macOS guide here.](http://osxdaily.com/2017/04/28/howto-ssh-client-mac/)